CZ-NIC/yangson/docs/yangson-man.rst

 .. option:: -v <instance>, --validate <instance>

    Validate an instance object against the data model.
-The *instance* argument is the name of a file containing an instance object in JSON representation.
+The *instance* argument is the name of a file containing a XML, JSON or CBOR encoded instance object.

    Validation can be controlled by means of :option:`--scope` and :option:`--ctype` options.